;

 Naturally Recovering Autism Interview with Karen Thomas: Video, Blog, Podcast

 Geez, I might even throw a fit if my mom insisted that I wear that dress.
-I want to wear my yoga pants, and that’s that.
+Why?
+Because I prefer to wear my comfortable yoga pants.

 Share This Article With a Parent or Group